kubesphere-extensions/ks-extensions/whizard-monitoring/README.md

 >
 > 2. If you are using the built-in `dcgm-exporter` on top of the `gpu-operator` deployment, please use `helm` to update or redeploy `gpu-operator` and add the `--set dcgmExporter.enabled=false` parameter.
 Set the `dcgmExporter.enabled` configuration in the `extension components` to `true` to enable the built-in installation.

-Modify the `Extension Config` and set `whizard-monitoring-helper.enabledGPUMonitoring.enabled` and `dcgmExporter.enabled` to `true`.
+Modify the `Extension Config` and set `whizard-monitoring-helper.gpuMonitoringHelper.enabled` and `dcgmExporter.enabled` to `true`.
 Save and update the configuration, then start the installation.

 ```yaml
 whizard-monitoring-helper: